 - Vatnajökull glacier

 - Luggage transport

 - Accommodation in hostels

-Pick up time: Pick up at 7:30 from your Reykjavik accommodation.
+Pick up time: Pick up is at 7:30 from your Reykjavik accommodation.
 Please see details of our pick up points.

 As the name suggests, this tour is sure to challenge you on glacier and volcano hikes around Iceland.
 Among the highlights on this six-day adventure are Snæfellsjökull glacier, Hekla volcano, Landmannalaguar nature reserve, and Hvannadalshnúkur, Iceland’s highest peak.
 Each night we will set up camp in incredible surroundings and enjoy the best of Icelandic cuisine.
 You can concentrate on taking in the landscape and enjoying your hike while we will take care of all the planning and transporting your luggage from camp to camp.